-The overall focus of research in this laboratory is on toxic or harmful algae—the species responsible for the phenomena commonly called "red tides".
+The overall focus of research in the Anderson laboratory is on toxic or harmful algae—the species responsible for the phenomena commonly called “red tides” or “harmful algal blooms (HABs)”.
 Our work spans the spectrum from mesoscale investigations of algal bloom dynamics to studies at the cellular and molecular levels.
+A strong focus is on the use of novel instruments to investigate algal blooms in situ using optical and molecular technologies.

 CSI, equipped with a research dedicated high resolution medical scanner and imaging area, large animal lift and overhead rail transport system, specially designed laboratories, freezers, and chillers for dissection, and necropsy and specimen storage, offers researchers an opportunity to conduct multiple exams in a single setting.